sammcj/smcleod/content/posts/2024-06-01-gollama/index.md

 ## Features

 - Interactive TUI with sorting and filtering capabilities.
-- List available models and display basic metadata such as size, quantization level, model family, and modified date.
+- List available models and display basic metadata such as size, quantisation level, model family, and modified date.
+- Edit / update a model's Modelfile.
-- Sort models by name, size, modification date, quantization level, and family.
+- Sort models by name, size, modification date, quantisation level, and family.
 - Select and delete models.
 - Inspect model for additional details.
 - Link models to LM Studio.